Pyotr Z. Bazhbeuk-Melikov: Career and political debut

-Bazhbeuk was born to Armenian parents in Bender (Tighina), Bessarabia Governorate.
+Though described by researcher Simion Tavitian as an immigrant from the Caucasus, Bazhbeuk was in fact born to Armenian parents in Bender (Tighina), Bessarabia Governorate.
 Scholars Ion Gumenâi and Lidia Prisac argue that the Bazhbeuks were a wealthy family: though Pyotr Zakharovich never acknowledged that he was a landowner, he probably held to his name townhouses in both Orhei and Chișinău.
 Likewise, historian Ion Țurcanu describes Bazhbeuk as a "petty landowner".
 Pyotr completed his secondary education at the Classical Gymnasium in Tiflis (Tbilisi), then took university studies in France—successively at the Commercial School of Écully, the Catholic University of Lyon, and the Montpellier School of Agriculture, where he took a degree in agricultural engineering.
 He was thereafter charged with opening model farms on the Russian Crown Estates.
 During the February Revolution of 1917, when he was recruited by the Russian Provisional Government as its representative for Orgeyevsky Uyezd, Bazhbeuk was also leader of Orhei's local government body, the Zemstvo.

 Bazhbeuk ran in the legislative election of November 1917, seventh on a Constitutional Democratic or "People's Party" list headlined by the Prince Urusov.
 On December 8, he was sent to Sfatul Țării, the regional assembly of Bessarabia, as the first and sole Armenian representative.
 His comparatively late appointment was due to the belated formation of a National Committee of Armenians from Bessarabia (NAKOBA), under Mitridat Muratov; he was probably proposed to NAKOBA by a Romanian landowner, Vladimir Herța.
 Days after Bazhbeuk's induction by Sfatul, the legislature voted to organize Bessarabia into an autonomous "Moldavian Democratic Republic" (RDM).
 Upon being sworn in, Bazhbeuk gave a speech outlining his support for the RDM, his loyalty to the Armenian national liberation movement, and also his enduring commitment to the Russian Constituent Assembly.
 Additionally, he declared that the Armenians would help to defend RDM territory against devastation by Rumcherod soldiers and the spread of Bolshevik influence.